mcode/rems-admin/DockerProdSetupGuideForMacOS.md

     ```

     Alternatively, you can download/copy just the docker-compose.yml file from the REMS reposiotry since that is the only file needed for this set up.

+## Open prior-auth in VSCode (Option 1 Only)

+The Docker Extension for VsCode has useful functionality to aid in the development process using this set up guide.
+This extension lets you eaily visualize the containers, images, networks, and volumes created by this set up.
+Clicking on a running container will open up the file structure of the container.
+Right clicking on a running container will give the option to view container logs (useful to see output from select services), attach a shell instance within the container, and attach a Visual Studio Code IDE to the container using remote-containers.
+See: https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker

 ## Configure DRLS REMS